creotove/learning-next-14/README.md

-# Authoriztion
+# Verification
-- User login and signup with authorized routes
-- Used local mongodb server for database
-- In next part I will do verify user using the mail
+- Added Verification of the user using the email using mailtrap https://mailtrap.io/